 2. Admire the harbour view

-Whenever I’m in Vancouver, I always take some time to head to the Convention Centre/Cruise Terminal at the harbour front for great views of Coal Harbour, Stanley Park and Grouse Mountain.
+Whenever I’m in Vancouver, I always take some time to head to the Vancouver Convention Centre at the harbour front for great views of Coal Harbour, Stanley Park and Grouse Mountain.

 It’s also fun to just watch the crew preparing cruise ships for its next voyage or to wave people off as the ship leaves the terminal. 🙂